civicteam/evm-demo-airdrop/README.md

 ```

 Run a local hardhat node:
-(This project uses hardhat-deploy to set up a lottery contract.)
+(This project uses hardhat-deploy to set up an ERC20 token contract.)

 ```shell
 yarn local:start